cetusfinance/cetusfinance.github.io/_posts/gav/2017-09-13-Analytic-Super-Speed.md

 |Staged|244.3|16.410|  5.8522|   0.29 |   900.00 | 200.00 |   2.43 MB |
 |StagedAnalyticJacobian| 106.3 |   2.030 |  0.7239 |   0.13 | 11500.00 | 800.00 |  19.62 MB |

 So the using staging roughly cuts the time in three and the analytic jacobian basically halves it again.
 I included the memory stats above to demonstrate the trade off - far more memory allocations and GC passes.
+On the whole though, I'd say thats a pretty easy trade-off to live - just goes to show that throwing a solver at a problem is rarely optimal!